 Title: The Digital Public Domain.
 Foundations for an Open Culture

-Author: Dulong de Rosnay, Melanie and De Martin Juan Carlos (eds.)
+Editors: Dulong de Rosnay, Melanie and De Martin, Juan Carlos

 Publication date: March 2012